akhil-kk/brad-js/readme.md

     n = 3.14;

   1.3 Boolean
   The boolean type has only two values: true and false.

     eg: let flag = true;
         let isPrime = false;

   1.4 Null
   It’s a value which represents “nothing”, “empty” or “value unknown”.

      let mark = null;

-  1.5
+  1.5  Undefined
   The meaning of undefined is “value is not assigned”.
   If a variable is declared, but not assigned, then its value is undefined:

      eg: let mark;
          console.log(mark);